 (written by Bethany)

 It’s the first day of our sophomore year of college.
-I’m sitting at my desk and notice this cute guy (my future hubby) walk into the classroom.
+I’m sitting at my desk and notice this cute guy (Jason) walk into the classroom.
 I instantly knew I wanted to get to know him.
 We became Facebook friends – this is back when parents had no clue what Facebook was and you had to have an “.edu” in your email to create an account.

 Me, the forward New Yorker, messaged him and asked if he wanted to hang out sometime.
 He took me out for ice cream and we sat there and talked for the longest time.
 We had so much in common – I knew Jason was the right guy for me.